A-Evan-S/a-evan-s.github.io/site/pages/posts/monospaced_justified.md

 </pre>
 </div>

-Trying this on our Alice in Wonderland text, we're effectively able to shift the frequencies of different values on the graph to move as many as possible to solvable postions.
+Trying this on our Alice in Wonderland text, we're effectively able to shift the frequencies of different values on the graph to move as many as possible to solvable positions.

 ![Graph of working values, removed words](\assets\images\word_removals.png "what does this do again?"){: width="600"}